eventyrer1/CarGame/README.md

 - ImGui’s setup is more complicated than necessary because it was implemented before discovering threepp’s built-in ImGui integration.
 But since it doesn't affect the project negatively, I left it as is.
   <br/><br/>
 - Why are some libraries fetched using CMake FetchContent and others using external libraries? while OpenCV uses vcpkg <br>
-  - Because I wanted to show that I can use all these methods.
+  -Because I wanted to show that I can use all these methods.
 And OpenCV has too large files for GitHub so I had to use vcpkg.
+  <br/><br/>
+- Each time you clone this project vcpkg will be downloaded and installed automatically.
+This makes it waaay slower if you already have vcpkg installed, but it makes it more deterministic.
+I don't trust people to be able to install vcpkg on their own.